aginies/quake2/README.md

 Default repository ``plasma``.
 This version include:

+* add an observer mode (still buggy...)
+* display status of all Ammo (probably map this to a key could be usefull)
 * add ```playerlist``` command
 * add Jedi Force Push and Pull tractor! bind pull and push key, ie in your configuration file:
     * bind n "cmd push"